Alpha Cassiopeiae: Properties

 α Cassiopeiae has been sometimes classified as a variable star, but no variability has been detected since the 19th century.
 Also, three companions to the star have been listed in the Washington Double Star Catalog, but it seems that all of them are just distant line-of-sight optical components.

 α Cassiopeiae is thought to be around 100 to 200 million years old, having spent much of that time as a blue-white B-type main-sequence star.

+With the advances in optical interferometry in the 1990s, α Cassiopeiae's angular diameter was measured in 1998 at various wavelengths ranging from 500 to 850 nm.
+The result was a limb darkened angular measurement of 5.42±0.06 milliarcseconds (mas).

+Later measurements have been made since then, for example, observations with the CHARA Array yield an uniform disk angular diameter of 5.502±0.023 mas in the H band and 5.529±0.007 mas in the K band.
+The limb-darkened angular diameter combining both wavelengths is 5.664±0.010 mas, yielding a radius of 43.14 ± 1.50 solar radius at the star's distance.

 Depiction

 In 1551, Gerardus Mercator, a Flemish cartographer, produced a celestial globe portraying the 48 traditional Ptolemaic constellations in addition to two others, Coma Berenices and Antinous.
 On this globe, he represents Cassiopeia as the Queen of Ethiopia, punished for her boasting by being chained to a chair hanging upside-down. α Cassiopeiae is found near her left breast, reflecting its Arabic etymological origin.